 - how this scholarship could financially support your studies and career aspirations.

-- your participation in community activities through the Jim- Baa-Yer Indigenous Higher Education Unit, that show your commitment to ACU’s Mission and to your community.
+- your participation in community activities through the Jim- Baa-Yer Indigenous Higher Education Unit, that shows your commitment to ACU’s Mission and your community.

-- A written reference that supports your written statement
+- A letter of recommendation that supports your written statement

 - Evidence of financial hardship